DaveMielke/NBP/b2g/doc/UserInterface/Overview/rendering.rst

 * If text has been selected then it's superimposed onto all of those characters.

-* If text hasn't been selected then it's superimposed onto each character that's highlighted (bold, italic, and/or underlined).
+* If text hasn't been selected then it's superimposed onto each character that's highlighted (bold, italic, strike-through, and/or underlined).
   You can find out exactly how a character has been highlighted by holding Dot3 while pressing the cursor routing key associated with it.

 It's default representation is |the selection indicator|.
 This can be changed via `The Settings Screen`_.